-Here’s how to keep iptables firewall rules persistent between reboots, so you don’t lost them after the system is rebooted.
+Here’s how to keep iptables firewall rules persistent between reboots so you don’t lose them after the system is rebooted.

 How to Save iptables Firewall Rules Permanently

 You need to install the

 iptables-persistent package, which will automatically restore iptables on reboot.

 During the installation process, you will be asked to save current/existing iptables rules.
 Select